jelmerk/liferay-6.1-build-template/readme.md

    Or different credentials if you made changes to your portal-ext.properties file in step 5

 10. Open the project in [intellij idea](http://www.jetbrains.com/idea/) and start working!
+    Intellij project files are included in the template